-Snow boots vs hiking boots: which is better for winter?
+Snow boots vs hiking boots: what's best for winter?

 If you’re planning on hitting the trail in snowy conditions, you’ll definitely want some quality footwear (Image credit: Getty Images)